 Do not park the ATV at all on hills that are so steep you could not walk up them easily.

-- 1. Bring the ATV to a stop by applying the front brake. - 2.
-With the front and rear brake applied, pull the clutch lever, shift into the neutral position, release the clutch lever, and then apply the parking brake. - Stop the engine by setting the engine stop switch to "⊠".
+- 1. Bring the ATV to a stop by applying the brakes in first gear. - 2.
+Stop the engine and release the clutch lever. - 3.
+With the rear brake applied, apply the parking brake and slowly release the brake pedal.